-Stated value policies pay the amount put forth or the actual cash value, whichever one is less.
+Stated value policies will usually pay either the stated value or the actual cash value, whichever one is less.
 The purpose of stated value is to help determine the total premium you will pay for the policy.

-An agreed value is a better choice.
-If your Ferrari is in a wreck or stolen, an agreed value will ensure you receive the amount you agree to when purchasing the policy.
+An agreed value policy is a better choice when it comes to protecting your vehicle.
+If your Ferrari is in a wreck or stolen, an agreed value policy will ensure you receive the amount that you and the insurance company agree to when you purchased the policy.

 What is the eligibility of an older collectible or exotic car like a Ferrari Enzo or 458 Spider?